Monitoring Survey Previous Project: Cleveland Row, London

 Monitoring Survey Results

 The results of the survey were quite interesting to view.
 Over time a clear trend revealed itself in that the minor movements were contained to Selwyn House only.
 There was little to no effect on nearby buildings despite the extent of the works such as the basement being built.
-Another interesting trend that could be viewed as the extent of the movement during the “heavy” construction works.
-During the digging and extensive structural works, the points were subject to small movements however once this ended the point movement slowed down.
+Another interesting trend was the extent of the movement during the “heavy” construction works.
+During the digging and extensive structural works, the points were subject to small movements.
+Once this ended, however, the point movement slowed down.
 This demonstrated nicely how the movement was as a result of the works.

 Overall the project went well.
 If we were to undertake it again we would try to place the targets on the buildings in slightly better positions that would allow us to set up our survey equipment in fewer locations.
 That would speed up the time on site, allow us to get back to the office quicker and issue the report for that day faster.